Jeevitha Nouka (TV series): Plot

 Jeevitha Nouka takes a deep dive into the depths of relationships.
-It is an unforgettable lesson on overcoming the struggles of life while keeping your loved ones close.
+It is an unforgettable lesson on overcoming the struggles of life while keeping one's loved ones close.
 The depth of brotherhood shared between Jayakrishnan and Harikrishnan is ruined when Meghna Reddy enters the Palakkal House as Hari's wife.
-The twist, Meghna is actually Jayan's first wife Aswathy, who was kidnapped by Jayan's father Nadesan after realizing that she was pregnant with Jayan's child.Nadesan hated her since she was from a poor family.
-When Jayan went to Singapore for higher studies,Nadesan killed Aswathy's father in front of her own eyes and then kidnapped and tortured her.
-When she gave birth to a baby girl, Nadesan took the baby away from her and told her that he had killed the baby.
+She is actually Jayan's first wife Aswathy, who was kidnapped by Jayan's father Nadesan after realizing that she was pregnant with Jayan's child.
+Nadesan hated her because she was from a poor family.
+When Jayan went to Singapore for higher studies, Nadesan killed Aswathy's father in front of her own eyes and then kidnapped and tortured her.
+When she gave birth to a baby girl, Nadesan took the baby away from her and told her that he had killed it.
 Believing that Jayan betrayed her, Aswathy has returned as Meghna to take revenge, with the help of her guardian Swamiji.
-Jayan is tensed as his current wife Sumithra and the rest of the family do not know anything about Aswathy.
-The story moves forward as Meghna proceeds with her revenge and one by one the members of Palakkal family realize the truth.
+Jayan is tensed as his current wife, Sumithra, and the rest of the family do not know anything about Aswathy.
+The story moves forward as Meghna proceeds with her revenge and, one by one, the members of Palakkal family realize the truth.
 Finally, Meghna realizes that her daughter is in fact alive, and she is Malu, the adopted daughter of Jayan and Sumithra.
 She also realizes that Jayan is innocent.
 The story ends with Meghna committing suicide after killing Swamiji, while Jayan, Sumithra and Malu live happily ever after.